-Fly to Seville, transfer to Andujar Naural Park
+Day1: Fly to Seville, transfer to Andújar Natural Park

-Fly from London to Seville and transfer to the Andujar Natural Park, where we stay in forest 'cabins.'
+Fly from London to Seville and transfer to Andújar Natural Park, some three hours away.

-Full day lynx, bird and mammal spotting in the Andujar Natural Park.
+Days2-3: Full day lynx, bird & mammal spotting in the Andújar Natural Park

-The park has some of the best preserved Mediterranean forest in the Iberian Peninsula.
-Primarily this is open and spacious oak forest, comprised of holm, gall and cork oak, though alder, ash and poplars are to be found at the margins of rivers, glades and meadows.
-Amongst the oak forest that clads these hills are grassy glades and secluded valleys where the Lynx hunt rabbits, rest amongst the rocks, and raise their young in ancient, hollowed oaks.
+Andújar Natural Park has some of the best preserved Mediterranean forest in the Iberian Peninsula.
+Amongst the oak forest that clads these hills are grassy glades and secluded valleys where the lynx hunt rabbits, rest amongst the rocks, and raise their young in ancient, hollowed oaks.
 Here live the majority (perhaps 70% or more) of the world’s remaining Iberian lynx.
 Perhaps here, in a refuge from the modern world, it has a chance of survival.

-In this quiet and relatively unpopulated region, Spain’s wild animals thrive.
-As well as Iberian lynx, there are wolves, otters, wild boar, mouflon and red deer to be found.
-These mountains also hold a large population of griffon vulture, as well as good numbers of the rare black vulture and Spanish imperial eagle.
+In this quiet and relatively unpopulated region, others of Spain’s wild animals thrive.
+As well as Iberian lynx, there are otters, wild boar, mouflon and red deer to be found.
+These mountains also hold a large population of griffon vulture, as well as good numbers of the rare cinereous vulture and Spanish imperial eagle.

 We'll explore these habitats slowly, watching for tracks and signs of lynx, and hoping for a sighting.
 But even if we are not lucky with lynx, there is plenty of Spanish wildlife to see in this wonderful habitat.

-Drive west to El Rocio, and Coto Doñana.
+Day4: Drive west to El Rocio & Coto Doñana

-The extraordinary village of El Rocío fiercely preserves its own totally distinctive appearance and character.
+Today we drive west to El Rocio, on the edge of the renowned Coto Doñana National Park.
+This extraordinary village fiercely preserves its own totally distinctive appearance and character.
 The wide sandy streets are lined with white houses, many of them ornately decorated by the religious brotherhoods from surrounding villages that come here at pilgrimage time.
 Often described as looking like a ‘Wild West’ town, El Rocio seems more reminiscent of old Mexico: the main form of transport is still horseback, with hitching rails provided outside the bars, shops and even the private houses.
 In the evenings riders pause outside the bars to sip sherry and chat on horseback, while pallid swifts and red-rumped swallows wheel about overhead.

 Just beside our hotel lies one of the Coto’s fabulous marshes, which, even when dry, attracts birds.
 In the autumn, red deer stags can be heard roaring from the marshes in the early mornings.

-Lynx and mammal spotting in Donana National Park.
+Days5-7: Lynx and mammal spotting in Donana National Park

 The remainder of the Iberian lynx population lives in and around the Doñana National Park, a quite different environment of flat grasslands and pine forests where just a few individual oak trees or remnant patches of Mediterranean oak forest are to be found.
 This is an area besieged by the marching tide of Spain’s EU-funded agricultural revolution… and a noose of roads grow ever tighter as Seville and its suburbs expand.